Deagle-PrintStream/CSDI/myWork/CSDI.md

    152                                                   finally:
    153       700       2961.0      4.2      0.0              return loss #type:ignore
 ```
 - In `train` function, a sentence to display the loss per step with `tensor.item()` consumed large amount of time but not actually interact with model training.
-Before & After:
+This reduced time linearly by $O(K\times n\times N)$ .Before & After:
 ```txt
 Line #      Hits         Time  Per Hit   % Time  Line Contents
 ==============================================================